Test And Tag Course Frequently Asked Questions

 Send us an email if your question is not covered here.

+No. There is no mandatory requirement for a technician have undertaken a Nationally Accredited (NA) course. (more info) .
 Here is a response from the desk of John Blackburn – Head Tutor and Course Writer

 Some course providers promote the notion if you don’t undertake a NA course it can compromise your insurance coverage.

-I am not aware of a single instance of a claim under a public liability or Workcover policy has been rejected or payouts reduced based solely on the technician not having undertaken a NA course.
+I am not aware of a single instance when a claim under a public liability or Workcover policy has been rejected or payouts reduced based solely on the technician not having undertaken a NA course.

 My research indicates insurance providers and Worksafe are more interested in whether or not the technician followed the correct procedures as defined in the Standard AS/NZS 3760.

 If there was a genuine issue about insurance claims then why do those offering a NA course also offer a non-accredited version of course?
 It doesn’t make sense.

 During the 12 years I have been running a testing and tagging business I have never been refused access to a site or had any issue obtaining insurance based on the type of course I or any of my technicians have undertaken.

 To perform testing and tagging you must meet the requirements of a competent person as defined in the Standard AS/NZS 3760.
 In short, this means you need to have an understanding of the application and requirements of the Standard and be able to correctly perform the required tasks.
 The recommended way to become a competent person is to attend a reputable test and tag course.
 Although the Standard does not require a competent person to be a registered or qualified electrical practitioner, some jurisdictions have specific requirements.
 Click here for information about QLD requirements.